Licence - explosives

 The Management of Health and Safety at Work Regulations 1999 (MHSWR) and the Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR) both require risk assessments to be undertaken.
 Therefore a risk assessment should be undertaken but you only need to record it if there are more than five people employed at the business.

-Some useful guidelines have been produced by the Health and Safety Executive (HSE) and are available on their website:
+Some useful guidelines have been produced by the Health and Safety Executive (HSE).

 Method of storage